horizon-research/kd-Tree-Accelerator-Simulator/README.md

 # k-d Tree Scratchpad Simulator
 ---
 This repository contains the source code for a simple simulation of a point cloud accelerator.
-It consists of two basic parts:

-First, an implementation of the kd-Tree data structure, and some of its most commonly used search algorithms.
-When ran, these algorithms produce trace data of the simulated memory accesses performed during execution.
+The simulator takes in a k-d tree input file, a knn search query file, and a simulator configuration file.
+It outputs a csv file containg the results of the simulation.

-Second, a simple simulation of an accelerator utilzing scratchpad memory, which takes in the kd-Tree traces, and simulates the given memory accesses on an acclerator with a specified configuration.
+The simulated accelerator attempts to improve memeory performance by splitting the k-d tree into two sections: the toptree, the first *n* levels of the tree , and the subtrees, whose root nodes start just below the toptree.
+The toptree is peremenantly stored in the scratchpad memory due top its small size and frequent usage.
+The subtrees are loaded into the scratchpad as needed.

 ### Scratchpad Simulator instructions:
 - In the scratchpad_sim folder, run in the format: